-Our Ibstock book is due to be published in October 2020.
+Our Ibstock book was published in October 2020.

 Ibstock is on the edge of the Leicestershire coalfield, but unlike some of the coalfield villages it has a much longer history.
 There was a village here by 1066, and Garendon Abbey established a grange here in the 12th century.
 Farming was important in the Middle Ages, and documents reveal the two-stage enclosure process which took place between the 1590s and 1770s.

 Ibstock was an early centre of Nonconformity.
 This began to fade in the early 18th century but was re-energised in the late 18th century, and particularly from 1825, when the first of two coal mines was sunk in the parish.
 We have created an online tour of the various chapels in the village.